multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 Make sure you have a look over [this page](/wallet/wallet-extension), in advance.
 :::

-[`@multiversx/sdk-js-extension-provider`](https://github.com/multiversx/mx-sdk-sdk-js-extension-provider) allows the users of a dApp to login and sign transactions using the [MultiversX DeFi Wallet](/wallet/wallet-extension).
+[`@multiversx/sdk-js-extension-provider`](https://github.com/multiversx/mx-sdk-sdk-js-extension-provider) allows the users of a dApp to log in and sign transactions using the [MultiversX DeFi Wallet](/wallet/wallet-extension).

 In order to aquire the instance (singleton) of the provider, do as follows: